AyushSingh916/rag_genai_edge_caching/docs/README_HUGGINGFACE_DEPLOY.md

 **Build fails:**
 - Check Dockerfile syntax
 - Verify all files are uploaded
-- Check requirements.txt
+- Confirm folder structure matches the repository

 **App doesn't start:**
-- Check Space logs
+- Inspect Space logs
-- Verify port 7860 is exposed
+- Confirm port 7860 is exposed
-- Ensure src/app.py is correct
+- Ensure `src/app.py` exists and imports work

-**RAG not working:**
+**RAG not engaging:**
-- Set GROQ_API_KEY in environment variables
-- Fallback methods work if RAG unavailable
+- Verify `data/` contains documents (e.g., `edge_caching_brief.pdf`)
+- Ensure `Use RAG-GenAI` is checked and documents selected in the UI
+- Set `GROQ_API_KEY` if GenAI forecasting is required

 ## Notes

-- Port 7860 is required for Hugging Face Spaces
-- All plots show detailed metrics and execution info
-- RAG features are optional with fallbacks
-- Dashboard is fully interactive
+- The Streamlit UI automatically lists PDFs from the `data/` folder
+- Without `GROQ_API_KEY`, the app falls back to deterministic synthetic data
+- You can add additional PDFs/CSVs/JSONs to `data/` to customize behavior